V33RU/CommandInWiFi-Zeroclick/ATTACK_MODEL.md

 **Why 64 and 128 byte payloads:** Many embedded C firmwares use `char ssid[64]` or `char buf[128]` for SSID storage.
 The IEEE 802.11 32-byte limit is at the protocol level, but internal buffers are often power-of-two sized.
 Testing at these boundaries catches different allocator and compiler alignment bugs.

+**Current limitation:** The ESP firmware uses `WiFi.softAP()`, which enforces the 32-byte SSID limit — payloads longer than 32 bytes are truncated by the WiFi driver.
+To broadcast oversized SSIDs, raw beacon frame injection via `esp_wifi_80211_tx()` is required (crafting the 802.11 frame with a Length field > 32 in the SSID IE).
+The >32-byte payloads are included in the database for future raw-frame firmware support and for reference when testing via other injection methods.

 ---

 ### 3.3 Format String

+**Likelihood: Medium-High.** Proven by WiFiDemon (iOS CVE-2021-30800).
+Less common than buffer overflows but devastating when present.

 **How it works:** The SSID is passed directly as the format string argument to `printf()`, `syslog()`, `NSLog()`, or similar functions.
 Format specifiers in the SSID (`%s`, `%x`, `%n`) are interpreted, causing memory reads, writes, or crashes.